MYLA-LLC/tutorials/README.md

 ### Discord

-A <a href="https://discord.gg/Kp4dNHbmcJ" class="text-accent underline">Discord</a> server is now available for dIVa users to discuss and share their experiences with the app.
+A <a href="https://discord.gg/Kp4dNHbmcJ" class="text-accent underline">Discord</a> server is available for dIVa users to discuss and share their experiences with the app.

 Please feel free to report any issues, or leave suggestions!

-## (Latest Features) v2.7.0 - In-Game Overlay & Settings
+## (Latest Features) v2.7.0 - In-Game Overlay & Settings Redesign

 - **In-Game Overlay:**
   - Compact in-game sidebar for toggling overlays without alt-tabbing